There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 - You’re connecting with the other writers or experts they work with.

 Maybe you aren’t a brilliant expert in your own right … yet.
 That’s fine.
-Getting really good at your chosen content form is a matter of lots of deliberate practice.
+Writing better content is a matter of lots of deliberate practice.

 And as you grow, you’ll meet other folks to share your obsessions with.
 The relationships with those folks are part of your wealth.